Braifz/braifz/README.md

 I'm having fun learning and making stuff with Javascript, I like doing acrobatics and enjoy time in nature 😄🌱

-Actually I’m learning about solidity, blockchain and web3 techs. mechanical_arm
+Actually I’m learning about solidity, blockchain and web3 techs. 🦾

 Sometimes I write, if you want read it, here is the link to my blog: https://braifz.hashnode.dev/